rutger-speksnijder/restphp/README.md

  - useAuthorization: Set this to true to use authorization
  - authorizationMode
  - redirectAuthorization
+ - authorizationForm
  - dsn
  - username
  - password

-More information about these settings can be found in the config.php file.
+More information about these settings can be found in the default config.php file.

 Remaining settings that should be configured before you start using RestPHP:
  - returnType: The content type of returned data.